Welcome to the real outback! We want to give you a virtual high five for coming this far!

 Alternatively, many reef tours leave from Exmouth throughout the day which provides the best way to see the reef in all its glory including whale shark and bottlenose dolphin sightings.

 For those keen to travel the seas from above the water, hire kayaks from Exmouth and spot migrating whales and find spots along the coast away from the crowd and unexplored to discover turtles and dugongs.

-As you can probably tell so far that stopping off in Exmouth was truly an inspired choice and with the array of great beaches that make themselves comfortable on the coast there is bound to be some great surf too.
+As you can probably tell so far that stopping off in Exmouth was indeed an inspired choice and with the array of great beaches that make themselves comfortable on the coast, there will be some fantastic surf too.

 Gateway to Ningaloo Reef and migratory whale sharks